Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Gamified Learning

-One of the clear standout features of the Mondly program is that is that they try to gamify the language learning experience and make it fun.
-The main dashboard takes the form of a cool, interactive map and just has a fun, sort of whimsical feel to it.
+One of the clear standout features of the Mondly program is that is that they try to gamify the language learning experience.
+The main dashboard takes the form of a cool, interactive map and just has a sort of whimsical feel to it.

 mondly languages lesson